IshakChen9/navigate_TBT4_pkg/README.md

    - “Global Hybrid Feedback Control with Local Optimal Obstacle Avoidance Maneuvers.”

-2. The quai-optimal navigation approach (quasi_optimal_navigation.py)
+2. The quasi-optimal navigation approach (quasi_optimal_navigation.py)

    This approach applies to environments with convex obstacles satisfying a curvature condition (see the reference below for more details).